 Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 PAWS poses a significant threat to your recovery.
-Left untreated, these symptoms may cause individuals to crave to use again.
+If left untreated, these symptoms may cause you to relapse into drug use.

-PAWS is most common in people who misuse Alcohol, Opioids and Benzodiazepines.
+Though not well-studied, PAWS appears to be most common in people who misuse alcohol, opioids and benzodiazepines.[1]
 PAWS has also been linked to long-term marijuana use.

 What Does PAWS Feel Like?

-Symptoms will vary depending on the drug, length of use, and extent of use.
-Some common symptoms of PAWS include:
+Symptoms will vary depending on the drug and the length and extent of drug use.
+Some common symptoms of PAWS include the following:

-- Emotions: You may feel overly sad or depressed.
-You may wonder if things will get better, and you may feel overwhelmed at the idea of living like this forever.
+- Strong emotions: You may feel overly sad or depressed.
+You may wonder if things will get better, and you may feel overwhelmed by the idea of living like this forever.

 - Stress: You may experience periods of panic, even in situations you once handled easily.
 You may begin to fear your reactions in certain imagined scenarios.

-- Sleep: You may experience difficulty sleeping.
-This might include difficulty falling asleep, staying asleep, or waking up early.
+- Sleep: You may experience difficulty sleeping, including difficulty falling asleep, staying asleep or waking up early.

 How Long Does PAWS Last?